-“Our team has had tremendous success with Drew at the helm and he deserves to be compensated, especially with how much promise last year showed.
+“Our team has had tremendous success with Drew at the helm and he deserves to be compensated, especially with how much promise the last several years have shown.
 I couldn’t imagine coaching without him.
 I’ll trot him out there in a remote-controlled wheelchair if I have to.
 Have you seen those new Hoverounds?
 They’re pretty frickin’ amazing.”

 Once signed, the deal will make Brees the longest signed player in sports history breaking yet another record in a long, prolific career.

-“I’m excited to be in New Orleans for the next century,” the 40-year-old Brees said.
+“I’m excited to be in New Orleans for the next century,” the 41-year-old Brees said.
 “I feel like I could play until I’m 200.”

-According to the league source, the deal guarantees Brees will be on the team’s roster no matter how old, effective or lifeless he is, at least three Jimmy John’s location will open in the headquarters of the Saints/Pelicans on Airline Drive, and Drew can be superseded as the Saints’ starting quarterback only by another Brees — namely Baylen, Bowen, Callen or Rylen Brees and their decedents.
+According to the league source, the deal guarantees Brees will be on the team’s roster no matter how old, effective or lifeless he is, at least three Jimmy John’s location will open in the headquarters of the Saints/Pelicans on Airline Drive, and Drew can be superseded as the Saints’ starting quarterback only by another Brees — namely Baylen, Bowen, Callen or Rylen Brees and their descendants.